Key takeaways:

 [BUSINESS NAME]

-Email template #4: One month late
+Email template #6: One month late

 If an invoice has been in accounts receivable for a month, it’s a serious issue.
 Especially if you’re just starting out or if the invoice was for a big job.
-While the point of this email is still to get paid or to at least prompt the customer to reach out, it’s also to create a paper trail.
+While the point of this email is still to get paid or to at least prompt the customer to reach out, it also serves to create a paper trail.

 After 30 days have passed, your email should still be professional, but now it’s time to apply any applicable late fees and let the client know the invoice amount has increased.